-The OIG remains concerned about the ability of the Job Corps program to provide a safe environment for its students and staff.
-Controlling violence and other criminal behavior on campus has been a challenge for Job Corps centers for years.
-OIG audits from 2015 and 2017 disclosed that some Job Corps centers failed to report and investigate serious misconduct, such as drug abuse and assaults, or downgraded incidents of violence to lesser infractions, creating an unsafe environment for students and staff.
-Follow-up work completed by the OIG in December 2017 showed Job Corps was taking steps to improve center safety and security.
-However, the Department’s corrective action plan has not yet been fully implemented.
+We continue to have concerns about the Job Corps program’s ability to provide a safe environment for its students and staff.
+Controlling on-campus violence and other criminal behavior is a long-standing challenge for Job Corps centers.
+OIG audits from 2015 and 2017 revealed that some Job Corps centers failed to report and investigate serious misconduct, such as drug abuse and assaults.
+The audits also disclosed that some Job Corps centers downgraded incidents of violence to lesser infractions, creating an unsafe environment for students and staff.
+The follow-up work we completed in December 2017, and our ongoing review of Job Corps’ corrective actions, showed that Job Corps has taken steps to improve center safety and security.
+However, the Department has not yet fully implemented its corrective action plan.
 The OIG continues to monitor Job Corps’ progress in completing its various safety initiatives.

 Improving the Performance Accountability of Workforce Development Programs

 The OIG has concerns about the Department’s ability to ensure that its planned $5 billion investment in workforce development programs is successful in advancing participants’ skills and placing them in suitable employment.
 Critical to this task is the Department’s ability to obtain accurate and reliable data with which to measure, assess, and make decisions regarding the performance of grantees, contractors, and states in meeting the programs’ goals.
 For example, our March 31, 2020 report on the Face Forward grants, which help previously incarcerated youths to overcome employment barriers, found that reported performance outcomes for Face Forward participants were unreliable because the underlying performance data were incomplete.